Defensible Space Assistance Program

 - Five person household: Income is <$84,360 annually.

 - This program is funding dependent and services are offered on a first-come, first-served basis as program funds are available.
-Wait time for service is currently 8-12 weeks.
+Currently, we are currently not accepting new applicants.

 - In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discrimination on the basis of race, color, national origin, sex, age, or disability.

 - Completing an application is NOT a guarantee of service.

 - Low income threshold is determined by the 2022 San Diego County Area Medium Income (AMI), to be eligible for our program, participants must meet the “very low income” guideline or 60% of the County’s AMI.
 Proof of monthly/yearly income by income tax return, or other comparable means may need to be shared.
 Income that will be considered is total gross income (income prior to deductions, not gross adjusted income).